How Much Chlorine to Add to a Hot Tub for the First Time?

 A very easy-to-use test kit that tests for free and total chlorine, pH, bromine, acid/base demand, total alkalinity, and cyanuric acid (stabilizer)

-Many municipalities already chlorinate the water, so you’ll want to know your baseline before you start adding chlorine.
+Many municipalities already chlorinate the water, so you’ll want to know your baseline before adding chlorine.

-If the free chlorine level is correct then you need to do nothing.
-If it is low then you need to add some chlorine.
+If the free chlorine level is correct, you need to do nothing.
+If it is low, you need to add some chlorine.

-How much chlorine to add to new hot tub?
+Amount of chlorine to add to a new hot tub?

 A common amount of chlorine to add to a hot tub is about one teaspoon of chlorine granules per 100 gallons.
-Of course, this depends on what type of chlorine granules, tablets, or liquid you are using.
+Of course, this depends on what type of chlorine granules, tablets, or liquid you use.

 Refer to your manufacturer’s directions for what type of chlorine is best for your spa.
 In general, however, for the first fill of a hot tub, you want the chlorine level at 5 to 8 ppm, whereas it can be between 2 to 4 any other day.

-The amount of chlorine needed depends on the size and shape of your hot tub, as well as how many gallons it holds.
-If you’re not sure what’s perfect for your tub, start with one ounce for every 250 gallons.
+The amount of chlorine needed depends on the size and shape of your hot tub and its capacity.
+If you’re unsure what’s perfect for your tub, start with one ounce for every 250 gallons.

-If you then test the chlorine level and it is not high enough, you can add more chlorine to the water.
+If you then test the chlorine level, which is not high enough, you can add more chlorine to the water.

 how much chlorine granules to add to hot tub